simonmichael/hledger/doc/AI.md

 1. hledger does not use AI at runtime.

 2. hledger 1.x (2007..2025) was developed without AI assistance.
+   New commits intended for the legacy hledger1 branch may not use AI.

-3. hledger 2.x (2026..) is developed with careful AI assistance.
+3. hledger 2.x (2026..) is developed with careful AI assistance, in ways that increase quality and human maintainability.

-4. We aim to increase quality and maintainability, not decrease them.

-5. The human committer is responsible for everything in their commits.

-6. The codebase remains human maintainable.
    At any time we can stop using AI and keep moving forward.

+4. We require disclosure of non-trivial AI usage, including the provider, model, and a rough estimate of output tokens used.
+  Eg, in your main commit: "AI usage: Claude Opus 4.8, ~10k output tokens."
+  See also "Measuring usage" below.

+5. We try to use the more principled/trustworthy tools and providers, such as local LLMs, Ecosia, Anthropic.
+  We don't use OpenAI models (GPT series, o-series, etc).

+6. First-time hledger contributors may not use AI to generate PRs.

+7. The human committer is responsible for everything in their commits.
+   Review your work before submitting it.

-7. PRs require human review; if they are hard to review, they don't get merged, as always.
+8. PRs require review by maintainers; if they are hard to review, they don't get merged, as always.

-8. We want to use only the more principled/trustworthy/sustainable tools and providers.
-  Currently this means we try to use only Anthropic, Ecosia, local LLMs, and such, and we avoid OpenAI.
-  We'll review/update the list when needed.

 9. We track, optimise, and limit our AI resource usage as a project.
-  When there is (non-trivial) AI usage, contributors should disclose, eg in a commit message, which providers/models were used, and a rough estimate of the output tokens, or time spent interacting with/running AI.
-  See also "Measuring usage" below.

-10. We monitor the impact of AI tools on the project, ourselves, and the planet, and make adjustments when needed.
+   We monitor the impacts of AI usage, and make adjustments when needed.

 ## More discussion / thoughts